 The Field Museum

-If you’re looking to learn more about the natural history of our planet, a visit to The Field Museum is a must.
+If youโre looking to learn more about the natural history of our planet, a visit to The Field Museum is a must (especially if you are visiting with kids).
+This is going to be quite entertaining and educational even for adults, not to mention the young ones.

 Home to Sue, the largest and most complete Tyrannosaurus rex fossil in the world, as well as ancient Egyptian artifacts, Native American exhibits, and mummies from every continent, The Field Museum will take you on a journey through time.

-Plan to spend at least a few hours here– there’s a lot to see!
+Plan to spend at least a few hours here as thereโs a lot to see!

 The Art Institute Of Chicago

 Founded in 1879, The Art Institute of Chicago is one of the oldest and largest art museums in the United States.
-With a collection that spans centuries and includes works by Monet, Van Gogh, Picasso, and more, there’s something for everyone at this iconic institution.
+With a collection that spans centuries and includes works by Monet, Van Gogh, Picasso, thereโs many interesting pieces to see here.

-Don’t miss the institute’s popular temporary exhibitions, which rotate throughout the year and always draw large crowds.
-Whether you’re an art lover or not, a visit to The Art Institute of Chicago is a must-do when in the Windy City.
+They also have temporary exhibitions, which rotate throughout the year and always draw large crowds.
+Whether youโre an art lover or not, a visit to The Art Institute is something to consider when visiting Chicago.

 LANDMARKS IN USA |